aaronsantiago/qmk-to-zmk/README.md

 # QMK to ZMK

-This is a utility for converting JSON files from the QMK Configurator into ZMK keymap files.
+This is a utility for converting JSON files from the [QMK Configurator](https://config.qmk.fm/) into ZMK keymap files.
 To use, paste your JSON file into the left input, and the output keymap will be in the right text input.

+An example JSON that has been tested to import properly into ZMK is [here](https://github.com/aaronsantiago/zmk-config/blob/main/lily58_rev1_layout_mine.json).

 ## Special Keys
 For any specific ZMK commands you might need, like bluetooth keys, use the ANY key and type in the entire ZMK command including the ampersand, for example: